bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/teradata-configs.md

 * Remove duplicates and conflicting values from the source data:
   * This step ensures that the data is clean and ready for further processing by eliminating any redundant or conflicting records.
   * The process of removing primary key duplicates (two or more records with the same value for the `unique_key` and BEGIN() bond of the `valid_period` fields) in the dataset produced by the model.
 If such duplicates exist, the row with the lowest value is retained for all non-primary-key fields (in the order specified in the model).
 Full-row duplicates are always de-duplicated.
-* Identify and adjust overlapping time slices (if use_valid_to_time='yes):
+* Identify and adjust overlapping time slices:
-  * Overlapping time periods in the data are corrected to maintain a consistent and non-overlapping timeline.
-To do so, the valid period end bound of a record is adjusted to meet the begin bound of the next record with the same `unique_key` value and overlapping `valid_period` value if any.
+  * Overlapping or adjacent time periods in the data are corrected to maintain a consistent and non-overlapping timeline.
+To achieve this, the macro adjusts the valid period end bound of a record to align with the begin bound of the next record (if they overlap or are adjacent) within the same `unique_key` group.
+If `use_valid_to_time = 'yes'`, the valid period end bound provided in the source data is used.
+Otherwise, a default end date is applied for missing bounds, and adjustments are made accordingly.
 * Manage records needing to be adjusted, deleted, or split based on the source and target data:
   * This involves handling scenarios where records in the source data overlap with or need to replace records in the target data, ensuring that the historical timeline remains accurate.
 * Compact history: